ibm-cloud-docs/containers/kubernetes-service-cli.md

 Find the {{site.data.keyword.containerlong_notm}} region that you are currently targeted to.
 {: shortdesc}

 You can work with resources that you have access to in any location, even if you set a region by running `ibmcloud ks region set` and the resource that you want to work with is in another region.
-If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region set` command and use the cluster name when you run commands.
+If you have clusters with the same name in different regions, use the cluster ID when you run commands.

-<p class="deprecated">Legacy behavior:</br>If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.3</code> or later and need to list and work with resources from one region only, you can use the <code>ibmcloud ks init</code> [command](#cs_init) to target a regional endpoint instead of the global endpoint.</br>If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.2</code> (deprecated), you create and manage clusters specific to the region.
+<p class="deprecated">Region-specific endpoints are deprecated, and this command might not work as expected.<br>Legacy behavior: If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.3</code> or later and need to list and work with resources from one region only, you can use the <code>ibmcloud ks init</code> [command](#cs_init) to target a regional endpoint instead of the global endpoint.</br>If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.2</code> (deprecated), you create and manage clusters specific to the region.
 Use the <code>ibmcloud ks region set</code> command to change regions.</p>

 ```
 ibmcloud ks region get